qaboxletstest/Cypress-Google_Lighthouse-Demo/README.md

 One of the most popular and used tools out there for testing the performance of a website is Google Lighthouse.
 It is an open source tool used for auditing the quality and performance of your website.
 It's a great choice due to its versatility and ability to measure different areas such as web performance, accessibility, search engine optimisation and more.

-1. Cypress - Functional Automation testing tool
-1. Lighthouse - Lighthouse is an open-source, automated tool for improving the quality of web pages.
-You can run it against any web page, public or requiring authentication.
-It has audits for performance, accessibility, progressive web apps, SEO and best-practices.

 You can run Lighthouse in Chrome DevTools, from the command line, from a [web UI](https://developers.google.com/speed/pagespeed/insights/), or as a Node module.
 You give Lighthouse a URL to audit, it runs a series of audits against the page, and then it generates a report on how well the page did.
 From there, use the failing audits as indicators on how to improve the page.
 Each audit has a reference doc explaining why the audit is important, as well as how to fix it.

 Out of these five categories (performance, accessibility, progressive web apps, SEO and best-practices), performance is the most important one.
+The great thing about Google Lighthouse tool is, if we want to run Lighthouse in an automated fashion, we can.
+And it would be awesome if we can Run Lighthouse audits directly in our E2E test suites.
+Meaning, it's time to extend Cypress E2E tests to also accomodate Google Lighthouse Audits.
+Excited???
+Cool.

+1. Cypress - would be used for Functional Automation testing and
+1. Lighthouse - would be used to run it against AUT web page, be it public or require authentication.

+How can we Audit Web Pages secured behind Authentication?

+Answer is simple, Cypress would take care care of Authentication part and expose Secured Web Pages to be audited by Lighthouse.
+We require a plugin in Cypress to achieve this and the name of that Plugin is [*cypress-audit*](https://www.npmjs.com/package/cypress-audit)

+To Install it
+> npm install --save-dev cypress-audit